revilowaldow/BITC/Sessions/2024/01 14 - Session 14.md

 Jay Connar - Helviti Inquisition

-Act as a chec and balance
+Act as a check and balance against magical powers Descend from Helviti Nomads (but not the comanda) Aegan Empire has started to